| |

 © 2004 Miriam Ruff

-Miriam Ruff is a writer, editor, and teacher.
+Miriam Ruff is a writer and editor.
 Though she received her degree in Zoology, she quickly moved on to other pursuits; most notably, she spent several years in the film industry, eventually moving up to writing and producing short screenplays.
-She has also written and produced several full-cast audio dramas, which have played nationally on public radio.
-While she tackles all forms of writing, from corporate newsletters to educational material and newspaper articles, Miriam finds that writing short stories and poetry provide the most satisfying outlets for her imagination, as well as the most direct, and rewarding, connection with the reader.
-Author of three volumes of poetry, as well as a collection of short stories, her work has appeared in the Journal of Humanistic Psychology as well as in assorted newsletters, websites, and anthologies.
-Miriam lives in the Washington, D.C. area; learn more about her at www.bumbershootwriting.com.
+She has also written, produced, and directed several full-cast audio dramas, which have played nationally on public radio.
+While she tackles all forms of writing, from corporate newsletters to educational material to healthcare and education blogs, Miriam finds that writing short stories, poetry, and novels (mostly science fiction) provide the most satisfying outlets for her imagination, as well as the most direct, and rewarding, connection with the reader.
+Her work has appeared in the Journal of Humanistic Psychology as well as in assorted newsletters, websites, and anthologies.
+Miriam lives in the Washington, DC, area and is currently developing a series of novels based on one of her short stories.
+Learn more about Miriam at www.bumbershootwriting.com.

 Donal Mahoney: